knowmics-lab/BacExplorer/README.md

 - *Staphylococcus aureus* sample from https://www.ncbi.nlm.nih.gov/bioproject/PRJNA912391

 ### FASTA
 Fasta samples to test BacExplorer can be found in the "test_data" folder in this repository.
+The subfolder "case_study" contains the .fasta files analyzed in the case study.

 ## Softwares and Databases
 # Softwares